 The owners of Marshalls own title WSX197219 which adjoins the garden, providing an indoor swimming pool (currently not in use), delightful summer/pool house and additional outdoor space.

 Cuckfield Village is located in the heart of Mid Sussex, but less than an hour from London and 20 mins from Brighton and Gatwick Airport.

 It has a good range of local amenities including independent shops and boutiques, a convenience store, a petrol station, medical centre, dentist, pubs, restaurants, cafes and the Ockenden Manor Hotel and Spa.
 The village enjoys a local bus service to Haywards Heath where more comprehensive shopping facilities may be found, including a wide range of shops, restaurants, bars and a modern leisure centre.

-commuter service to London (Victoria and Thames link to London Bridge from 42 minutes), Brighton and Gatwick.
-The A23 offers a direct route to the motorway network, the airports at Gatwick, Heathrow and the coast.
+Haywards Heath has a mainline railway station with fast and frequent commuter services to both London Victoria and London Bridge (from 42 mins), Gatwick Airport and Brighton.
+The A23 offers direct access to the motorway network, Gatwick, Heathrow and the South coast.

 There is an excellent range of educational facilities locally both in the private and state sectors.
 Private schools include Cumnor House, Great Walstead, Handcross Park, Ardingly College, Hurstpierpoint College, Brighton College, Roedean and Burgess Hill School for Girls – many of which run a minibus pick up service to and from Cuckfield.
 State schools include Holy Trinity Primary and Warden Park Secondary in Cuckfield itself.